-- Demonstrate mastery of specialized knowledge and skills that will promote functioning in an advanced nursing role. - Integrate nursing science with knowledge from ethics, informatics, and the biophysical, psychosocial, and organizational sciences into advanced nursing practice. - Integrate best practices and evidence aimed at positively impacting health care to achieve optimal outcomes. - Foster collaborative interprofessional relationships with other health professionals to promote delivery of safe, value-driven, and high quality health care. - Utilize leadership skills in promoting health for individuals, groups, and communities of interest.
+- 1. Demonstrate mastery of specialized knowledge and skills that will promote functioning in an advanced nursing role. - 2.
+Integrate nursing science with knowledge from ethics, informatics, and the biophysical, psychosocial, and organizational sciences into advanced nursing practice. - 3.
+Integrate evidence into practice to achieve optimal health care outcomes. - 4.
+Collaborate within interprofessional teams to promote delivery of safe, value-driven, equitable, and high-quality health care. - 5.
+Utilize leadership skills to change health outcomes for diverse individuals and populations.